Bluehost vs HostGator Comparision

 Looking at the tables and photos (including the waterfall chart), you can see that in the Argentina datacenter, Bluehost had a lead on load times with the fastest time coming in at 1.4 seconds, opposed to the Colorado datacenter’s average load time of 2.1 seconds.

 Looking back at the speed test chart, you can see that HostGator’s average load period on a one-off speed test was 7.3 seconds, as the value of HostGator’s 50th cycle in Florida actually dropped.
 Bluehost’s average load period was 3.3 seconds as it had no crazy long waiting times.
+If you still don’t like there server after you buy it, you may delete bluehost account any time.

 The velocity and performance winner: a tiny bit of Bluehost.